 4. Button batteries

 Those small, flat, shiny batteries can be found in many items around the house, including children’s toys, musical greeting cards and remote controls.
-Dozens of Canadian kids end up in emerg every year after accidently swallowing them.
+Dozens of Canadian kids end up in emergency rooms every year after accidentally swallowing them.
 Once ingested, the batteries can cause choking, serious chemical burns and poisoning.

 TIP: Reynolds says children should never be left alone with anything that contains a button battery, including toys.
 When not in use, store these items out of reach.
 “Parents often think to tape down [battery covers],” she says.
 “But the tape will often dry on the edges and curl.
 That’s where little people like to pick.”

 Some babies are tempted to chew on cables and cords, which can cause an electric shock.
 Kids can also yank on cords, resulting in heavy items, like lamps, toppling on them.

 TIP: Place a piece of furniture in front of standing lamps.
 For any lamps on side tables, wind the cords around the legs.
 Cord channels are also a great option because they conceal the cords while fastening them to the floor.

 Ever open the door to the dishwasher mid-cycle only to be blasted by a cloud of steam?
 This could have much worse consequences for children whose skin is thinner.
 And don’t underestimate your toddler’s ability to pry the door open from below.

 TIP: Parents can get safety straps that prevent little fingers from pulling the dishwasher door open.
 Better yet, just run the dishwasher at night, says Reynolds.

 Remember those coil doorstops you used to flick as a kid to hear the vibration?
 If you have any in your house, give the plastic tips a hard yank—some are easy to pull off.
 “That’s a choking hazard many people don’t think about,” says Reynolds.